0xPolygonMiden/miden-base/crates/miden-lib/masm_doc_comment_fmt.md

 To show that some internal value array could have dynamic length, additional brackets should be used (see the `[VALUE_B]` in the advice stack in the example in `Formats` section).

 In case some inputs are presented on the stack only if some condition is satisfied, such inputs should be placed in the "optional" box: inside the parentheses with a question mark at the end.
-Opening and closing brackets should be placed on a new line with the same offset as the other inputs, and values inside the brackets should be offseted by two spaces.
+Opening and closing brackets should be placed on a new line with the same offset as the other inputs, and values inside the brackets should be offsetted by two spaces.

 Example: